Theto123/python-automation-portfolio/README.md

 # Python Mini-Projects Portfolio

 Welcome to my Python mini-projects portfolio!
-This repository contains 10 practical Python scripts that demonstrate intermediate-level skills in automation, data processing, APIs, and problem-solving.
+This repository contains 10 practical Python scripts that demonstrate skills in automation, data processing, APIs, and problem-solving.
 Each project is designed to be clean, functional, and reflective of real-world freelance tasks.
 ---

 ## 🔥 Projects Included